projectcontour/contour/docs/ingressroute.md

 You can secure an IngressRoute by specifying a secret that contains a TLS private key and certificate.
 Currently, IngressRoutes only support a single TLS port, 443, and assume TLS termination.
-If the `virtualhost` section includes domain aliases, the certificate must include the necessary Subject Authority Name (SAN) for each alias.
+If multiple IngressRoute's utilize the same secret, then the certificate must include the necessary Subject Authority Name (SAN) for each fqdn.
 Contour (via Envoy) uses the SNI TLS extension to handle this behavior.

+Contour also follows a "secure first" approach.
+When TLS is enabled for a virtual host, any request to the insecure port is redirected to the secure interface with a 301 redirect.
+Specific routes can be configured to override this behavior and handle insecure requests by enabling the `spec.routes.permitInsecure` parameter on a Route.

 The TLS secret must contain keys named tls.crt and tls.key that contain the certificate and private key to use for TLS, e.g.: